davidledwards/gps-clock/README.md

 The expensive Adafruit GPS shield was also replaced with a much more affordable and smaller NEO-6M GPS module.
 Moving to the Nano did away with the convenience of snapping the Adafruit GPS shield on top of the Uno, so it forced me to look at other options.
 The NEO-6M appears to work great at about 25% of the cost of the Adafruit GPS.

 Another 4-digit LED display was introduced to show the current time with *seconds*.
 Both time-oriented LED displays were also upgraded from 0.56 inches to 1.2 inches.

+[Arduino Mega](https://www.elegoo.com/products/elegoo-mega-2560-r3-board) is officially supported.
+Since the RAM (8K) is substantially larger than the Uno/Nano (2K), the number of timezones has been increased when Mega is the compilation target.

 * [Elegoo Nano](https://www.amazon.com/gp/product/B0713XK923) (1)
 * [NEO-6M GPS Receiver](https://www.amazon.com/gp/product/B07P8YMVNT) (1)